geerteltink/devops/docs/latest/_index.md

 ---
-title: DevOps
+title: "Getting started"
+type: "project"
+layout: "page"
+project: "devops"
 version: "1.0"
 ---

 Are you repeatedly typing git commands to merge pull requests?
 This tool makes life easier for maintainers.
 Only 2 commands replace all the git commands you usually type.
 It's based on the Zend Framework maintainers workflow so be sure to check out if it works for your workflow as well.